-Most delegations agree in principle that the four criteria proposed by the Commission should be taken into account when choosing jurisdiction of trial and determining the competent national court.
+Most delegations agree in principle with the proposed four criteria that the Commission suggest should be taken into account when choosing jurisdiction of trial and determining the competent national court.
 Most delegations consider that the criteria proposed by the Commission should be considered in hierarchical order, i.e. the first criteria (the place where the offence was committed) should in principle be decisive both in national and cross-border cases.
 If the first criterion cannot be used, a second criterion regarding the Member State in which the accused person is a national and has his or her habitual residence should then apply.
 Many delegations consider that the list of criteria should not be exhaustive.
 Other criteria, such as the place where the evidence is located and the place where the direct victims have their habitual residence, should be optional ('may also be considered').